Marcus Toji

-Marcus Mamoru Toji is an American actor and voice actor best known for his role on Movie Surfers and Little Giants.
+Marcus Mamoru Toji is an American actor best known for his role on Movie Surfers and Little Giants.

 Early life and education

 Marcus Mamoru Toji was born in California, United States.

 He attended Beverly Hills High School, and then UCLA.

 Career

-Toji has been performing as a actor since 1991.
+Toji has been performing as an actor since 1991.
 He played a small part as a child in Drexell's Class episode: "Silent Night, Holy Smokes".

 He was in a Betty Crocker commercial for fruit snacks.

 He won a Copper Wing Award in 2006 for his role in the film Self Medicated.